contrast-zone/rewrite.js/README.md

         ...s-expression which rules operate on...
     )

 `REWRITE` keyword declares a list of rules. `READ` keyword declares s-expression match for triggering rule rewriting. `WRITE` keyword declares s-expression replacement in rule rewriting.
-This is called *reduction*, even if it looks more like expansion than like reduction.
+This is called *reduction*, even if it sometimes looks more like expansion than like reduction.
 For example, code:

     (
         (